rsmp-nordic/rsmp_sxl_traffic_lights/source/sxl_traffic_light_controller.rst

 Available from SXL version: ``1.0.14``

 This status was introduced to improve performance in case traffic counting is done on all all detectors.
+Please see Section 4: “Traffic counting” for additional requirements.

 **Return values**